Cost For Patent Search: Everything You Need to Know

 In several jurisdictions across the globe, costs are a function of a variety of variables, including the mode of filing, the type of applicant, the number of pages and the number of various claims listed in an application.
 These and other estimates given below are based on the values found within the fee schedules supplied by at least five independent IP law associates in each jurisdiction.

 If you need help with costs for patent searches, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.